marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Manage Attachments

 ### Todo ###
+* Fix issue with Avatar not re uploading on post after validation failure
 * Refactor code into seperate projects (Possibly Data, Service and Presentation)
-* Add validation to prevent role from being deleted if it's assigned to a member
+* Add validation to prevent role from being deleted if it's assigned to a User
 * Investigate using Mock DbSet instead of having a fake Repository
-* verify of username, password on create of member without causing a post back
+* verify of username, password on create of User without causing a post back
-* add functionality to Member edit for Password and Avatar (including validation)
+* add functionality to User edit for Password and Avatar (including validation)
 * investigate creating unit tests for the repository, by creating a fake contaxt/dbset class, which can be dependancy injected in?

 ## RESOURCES: ##
 ### Roles ###
-This allows administrators to have basic CRUDL functionality of user/member Roles
+This allows administrators to have basic CRUDL functionality of user Roles

-### Members ###
+### Users ###
-This allows administrators to have basic CRUDL functionality of Members Including adding an Avatar to memnbers
+This allows administrators to have basic CRUDL functionality of Users Including adding an Avatar to memnbers

 ## DOMAIN ##
 ### Roles ###
-Members (n)
+Users (n)
-int RoleId (PK, Identity)
+int Id (PK, Identity)
 string Title (Required, Max=30)
 string Description (Max=180)

-### Members ###
+### Users ###
 Roles (n)
 Avatar (1)
-int MemberId (PK, Identity)
+int Id (PK, Identity)
 string Name (Required, Max=30)
 string ShortName (Required, Max=3)
 string Username (Required, Max=30, Unique)